A short history of the internet

 1999 - Shawn Fanning launches Napster.
 The peer-to-peer software enables internet users to swap MP3 music files stored on their computers and to find each other through a central directory.
 Record labels are furious.
 By July 2001, they had effectively stopped Napster operating.
 (See my history of file sharing).

 2000 - The dotcom bust.
-After several years of venture capitalists throwing money at proposals with 'internet' on the cover, it all starts unravelling as many of these businesses fail to find a market and other realise they don't have a business plan.
+After several years of venture capitalists throwing money at proposals with 'internet' on the cover, it all starts unravelling as many of these businesses fail to find a market and others realise they don't have a business plan.

 2001 - US regulators approve the merger of AOL and Time Warner.
 Shareholders of relative upstart AOL own 55% of the new company.
 AOL started in 1985 and grew its modest internet connection business into one of the world's biggest media companies.